Language: EN

 Try it online

-You will notice that we have done all the calculations using integer arithmetic, intentionally avoiding using float type variables.
-The reason is that floating point operations take up a lot of memory and are significantly slower.
+You will notice that we have performed all the calculations using integer arithmetic, deliberately avoiding using float type variables.
+The reason is that floating-point operations take up a lot of memory and are significantly slower.

-• It must be large enough to limit the current that passes through the sensor when it acquires its minimum value.
-For example, if the sensor can reach 0 ohms, the only resistor that will limit the current will be the calibration resistor.
+• Sufficiently large to limit the current that passes through the sensor when it reaches its minimum value.
+(For example, if the sensor can register 0 Ohms, the only resistance that will limit the current will be the calibration resistance).

-• It must be small enough compared to that of the sensor to limit the loss of precision of the measurement.
-For example, if the sensor resistance acquires the same value as that of calibration, we will be losing half of the available precision.
+• Sufficiently small compared to that of the sensor to limit the loss of measurement precision.
+(For example, if the sensor’s resistance reaches the same value as the calibration, we will be losing half of the available precision).

-For your guidance, typical values of this resistor are usually 1k to 4.7k, although as we said it depends on the range of resistances of the sensor.
-You can use our voltage divider calculator to determine the value of the calibration resistor, the current it will withstand, and the loss of precision.
+You can use our voltage divider calculator to determine the value of the calibration resistance, the current it will support, and the loss of precision.

 Download the code